-MARINE FORCES MANUAL

-REVISED 2020
+MARINE FORCE MANUAL REVISED 2020

-UPDATED 202008.31

 UNCLAS

-STARFLEET MARINE CORPS MARINE FORCES MANUAL
+STARFLEET MARINE CORPS MARINE FORCE MANUAL

 REVISED 2020

 This manual is published by the STARFLEET Marine Corps, a department of STARFLEET, the International Star Trek Fan Association, Inc., and released under the Creative Commons Attribution - Noncommercial - NoDerivs 3.0 License (http:// creativecommons.org/licenses/by-nc-nd/3.0/).
 You may freely copy, distribute, display, and perform this manual, but all other uses are strictly prohibited, unless written permission is received from the Commandant or Deputy Commandant, STARFLEET Marine Corps.
-STAR TREK and related marks are trademarks of CBS Studios Inc. The STARFLEET Marine Corps holds no claims to any trademarks, copyrights, or other properties held by CBS Studios Inc., other such companies, or individuals.
+STAR TREK and related marks are trademarks of CBS Studios Inc. The STARFLEET Marine Corps holds no claims to any trademarks, copyrights, or other properties held by CBS Studios Inc., other such companies or individuals.
 The graphics used in this manual are owned by the SFMC or used with the express written permission from the original artist.

+Our Mission

-Our Mission The STARFLEET Marine Corps (SFMC) is a department of STARFLEET International (SFI) focused on providing a venue for those members expressing an interest in the military science fiction aspects of Star Trek fandom.
+The STARFLEET Marine Corps (SFMC) is a department of STARFLEET International (SFI) focused on providing a venue for those members expressing an interest in the military science fiction aspects of Star Trek fandom.

 The SFMC is open to all life forms regardless of race, color, creed, disability, gender or lifestyle and is dedicated to fostering an atmosphere of camaraderie for its members, promoting service to the community and charity, especially to those who have served and those currently serving.

-Dedication To all STARFLEET Marines who have gone before us to pave our way to the stars.
+Dedication

+...to Duras, may he be remembered fondly.

 Acknowledgments Much of the material found in this manual has been carried over from the 1998, 1999 and 2015 editions of this manual.
 We owe a great debt and gratitude to all those Marines who contributed to past editions.
 Without their foundational writings this manual, and many other manuals within the Corps, would not be possible.
 Policies and Procedures in the SFMC The policies and procedures of the STARFLEET Marine Corps can be found in the SFMC Command Policy and General Officer Manual.
 In the event of any conflict between this document and the command policy manual, the command policy manual shall take precedence.
 Every attempt has been made to ensure our manuals are in accordance with STARFLEET policies and procedures, however, there are times when Marine manual updates may lag behind those of STARFLEET.
 Therefore, both the Marine Force Manual and the Command Policy manual are subordinate to the STARFLEET bylaws and Member Handbook.
 Pronoun Disclaimer We have attempted to make this manual gender neutral by removing specific pronouns when found.
 But we could have missed a few!
-Please let us know and we will make the correction immediately.
+Please let us know and we'll make the correction immediately.